shopot/python-assignments/tasks/02-file-manager/assignment.md

 ## Technical requirements

-- No external dependencies should be required
+- No external dependencies should be required (except for brotli library)
 - Use Python 3.12 version
 - The program is started in following way: